azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

 >
 > 1. Tenant Security Solution does not support customization of the App Service name.
 >
-> 2. By default max timeout limit of function app is set to 9 minutes.
+> 2. By default, max timeout limit of function app is set to 9 minutes.
 This can be modified based on the requirement of your organization.
 To increase function timeout, you can upgrade to a higher App Service plan and use the `AzureFunctionsJobHost__functionTimeout` app setting in App Service to set the timeout value.
 >
 > </br>